Carbon Monoxide Safety Tips

 How can I help protect against carbon monoxide poisoning?

 Having an early warning is important.
 Install carbon monoxide alarms outside each sleeping area, inside each bedroom and on every level of the home, including the basement, as recommended by the National Fire Protection Association (NFPA).
 Have your appliances checked regularly.
-Have a qualified appliance technician check all fuel burning appliances, venting and chimney systems at least once a year, or as recommended by the manufacturer.
-It is critical to identify potential dangers and take measures to help protect against this serious threat.
+Have a qualified appliance technician check all fuel-burning appliances, venting and chimney systems at least once a year, or as recommended by the manufacturer.
+It is critical to follow these carbon monoxide safety tips so you can identify potential dangers and take measures to help protect against this serious threat.

 - Have fuel-burning heating equipment and chimneys inspected by a qualified professional every year before cold weather arrives.
 During the heating season, clear filters and filtering systems of dust and dirt.